 Flying out of US airports near the Canadian border is one of the many tips to find cheaper flights that’s relatively well known — literally millions of Canadians do it every year.
 Sometimes it’s cheaper, but sometimes it’s not (like ANY travel tip, it depends and it varies of course).
 But there are also other benefits to using this particular trick too!

-First, let me invite you to our very first free webinar on general travel tips, where we’ll share 50+ pro tricks that you can use to travel for less and to be a better traveler than 99% of people — we’ll talk planning, booking, flights, lodging, and so so much more!
+First, let me invite you to our next free webinar on general travel tips, where we’ll share the 7 best pro tricks that you can use to travel for less and to be a better traveler than 99% of people — we’ll talk planning, booking, flights, lodging, and so so much more!

 As travel experts — and cheap flights experts especially — we obviously know that being flexible is one of the main ways to save money (spoiler alert for the webinar; it’s really not rocket science).

 Sometimes, that means looking at US airports to fly out of if you live close enough to the border (some of the 30+ tips on cheap flights alone we’ll share in our webinar are a bit more creative though).